Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ```

-Let's take a look at one of the files to get a better understanding of the file format:
+Let’s inspect one of the files to get a better understanding of the file format:

 ```sql